enzolutions/marionette-cascading-select/README.md

 Implementation of the typical Ajax example of three level of select elements with dependency, results in selects change based in his parent selection.

-This example use the project <a href="https://github.com/enzolutions/marionette-skeleton-app" taget="_blank" >https://github.com/enzolutions/marionette-skeleton-app</a> as start point.
+This example use the project <a target="_blank" href="https://github.com/enzolutions/marionette-skeleton-app" taget="_blank" >https://github.com/enzolutions/marionette-skeleton-app</a> as start point.

 Inside you can find how use Nested Views or Marionette Layout, also the Event Manager is used to trigger the proper event based in used selection.